adrianlfns/visiondataextractor/README.md

 1. Open a powershell terminal.
 2. Navigate to the folder VisionDataExtractor.
 Inside that folder, you should be able to see a file named VisionDataExtractor.csproj.
 3. On the terminal type the command `dotnet watch`
 4. The browser should open automatically.
 If it does not, check the console.
 You should see something similar to "Now listening on: http://localhost:5269".

-## How to Run the App on Firebase studio

-1.  **Open the project in a compatible web-based IDE like Firebase Studio.**
-2. The development environment will be automatically configured based on the `.idx/dev.nix` file.
-3. Once the environment is ready, the application should start automatically.
-4. Open the web preview in a new browser tab to use the application.
+Put that URL in your browser and you should be able to run the site locally.

 ## Key Features